Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Related Works

 While the above methods excel at modeling global dependencies or performing trend-seasonality decomposition, the 1D perspective often limits their ability to fully resolve the structural nuances of how periodic patterns evolve locally and globally.
-To address this, recent works explore alternative representations: MICN~\cite{wang2023micn} employs multi-scale isometric convolutions for hierarchical feature extraction, while TimesNet~\cite{wu2022timesnet} reshapes 1D sequences into 2D tensors to explicitly model intraperiod- and interperiod- variations.
+To address this, recent works explore alternative representations: MICN~\cite{wang2023micn} employs multi-scale isometric convolutions for hierarchical feature extraction, while TimesNet~\cite{wu2022timesnet} reshapes 1D sequences into 2D tensors to explicitly model intra-period and inter-period variations.
+Different from these methods that mainly apply standard 2D operators on reshaped tensors, our method treats the 2D representation as a periodic temporal surface and performs chronologically continuous Gaussian rendering.